The Game Theory of Fake News: Detailed analysis of the misinformation game

 \subsection{Stationary distribution}

 The stationary distribution for the infinitely repeated game is encoded by the vector of probabilities $\mathbf{v}$.
-Each entry $v_{ki}\in [0,1]$ describes the stationary probability that the game is in state $(k,i)$, where $k \in \{0, 1, 2, \ldots N\}$ gives the number of receivers who choose to consume the piece of news shared by the transmitted, and $i\in \{t,f\}$ encodes the type of news shared.
+Each entry $v_{ki}\in [0,1]$ describes the stationary probability that the game is in state $(k,i)$, where $k \in \{0, 1, 2, \ldots N\}$ gives the number of receivers who choose to engage with the piece of news shared by the transmitted, and $i\in \{nt,f\}$ encodes the type of news shared.
 The master equation for the Markov process associated with the infinitely repeated game is given by Eq.
-4 of the main text.
-At equilibrium, for a true news item $i=t$, this equation has the form m
+4. At equilibrium, for a true news item $i=t$, this equation has the form m

 An analogous equation holds for $i=f$ by replacing $r_{ml}$ with $(1-r_{ml})$.